moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 ## How to Manage Ownerships

-On the data asset information page, click on the edit icon next to **No Owner.** You can add the team or individual person as an owner of the data asset.
+On the DataOS entity detailspage, click on the edit icon next to **No Owner.** You can add the team or individual person as an owner of the data asset.

 ![add_owner.png](navigating_metis_ui_how_to_guide/add_owner.png)
+<figcaption align = "center">Adding owner  </figcaption>

 ## How to Create Roles and Policies